GHOST-Aram/friendly-docs/users/users.md

 # Users
-Welcome to users documentation.
-This document provides links to the documentations of all the CRUD operations on users.
+Welcome to user documentation.
+This document provides links to the documentation of all the CRUD operations on users.

-Each documentation linked below provides detailed information about request, response, and any additional parameters necessary for interacting with the Users endpoint.
+Each documentation linked below provides detailed information about request, response, and any additional parameters necessary for interacting with the User's endpoint.

-Please select the operation you are interested in to proceed with the documentation
+Please select the operation you are interested in to proceed to its documentation.

 ## POST User
 Create a new user.